 The vast majority of the lands is being held to capitalize on potential value appreciation.
 Some parcels can be sold to builders as is or serviced.
 In 2014 the Company sold one parcel of land suitable for construction of 9 residential units for \$860.
-During 2015, the Company entered into an agreement to sell 2 parcels of land suitable for construction of about 60-65 residential units outside the village for a total consideration of approximately \$8,000.
+During 2015, the Company entered into an agreement to sell 2 parcels of land suitable for construction of about 67 residential units outside the village for a total consideration of approximately \$8,000.
 The Company undertook to build servicing infrastructure for one of the parcels.
-The sale of the first parcel was completed in February 2016 and sale of the second parcel is expected to close in summer 2016.
+The sale of the first parcel was completed in February 2016 and sale of the second parcel closed in October 2016.
+In 2016, a Company's subsidiary (60% ownership) executed a number of firm agreements to sell parcels of serviced land to unrelated third parties for a total consideration of \$21,000.